library-data-platform/ldlite/README.md

 ```bash
 $ python -m pip install --upgrade ldlite
 ```
 (On some systems it might be `python3` rather than `python`.)

+If you encounter the error `ImportError: no pq wrapper available.` you can either
+* Run `python -m pip install psycopg[binary]`
+* Ensure the libpq package is installed for your operating system

 Check out the [migration guide](./MIGRATING.md) for more information about major version upgrades.

 To extract and transform data: